achisto/twitter-offboarding/README.md

 Python code to parse a Twitter archive and output in various ways.
 Takes your archive and converts it to markdown with embedded images, videos and links.
 Replaces the obfuscated t.co-links with their original links.
 Comes with a second script that can help you downloading the original size of the images you've posted.

 ### [get-twitter-bookmarks](https://gist.github.com/divyajyotiuk/9fb29c046e1dfcc8d5683684d7068efe)
 Your Twitter archive does not include tweets you bookmarked.
-This python code helps to get text and link of your bookmarked tweets and save them in a markdown file.
+This python code intakes JSONs of your bookmarked tweets and saves them in a markdown file.
+You need to be familiar with using your browser's dev tools in order to collect the JSONs as they are not included in the official Twitter archive.
+The script's author has also written a [short tutorial](https://dev.to/divyajyotiuk/exporting-your-twitter-bookmarks-in-markdown-file-19bj) on how to collect everything you need.

 ### [twitter-archive-browser](https://sk22.github.io/twitter-archive-browser/)
 Browse your Twitter archive and bulk-delete tweets in a certain timeframe or containing certain keywords with your browser's console.